-39 Soil or the pedosphere is a key component of the Earth system, and plays an important role in water, energy and carbon balances and other biogeochemical processes.
-An 40 41 accurate description of soil properties is essential in modelling capability of Earth System Models (ESMs) to predict land surface processes at the global and regional 42 scales (Luo et al., 2016).
-Soil information is required by land surface models (LSMs), 43 which are a component of ESMs.
-With the aid of computer-based geographic systems, 44 many researchers have produced geographical databases to organize and harmonize 45 large amounts of soil information generated from soil surveys during recent decades 46 (Batjes, 2017; Hengl et al., 2017).
-However, soil datasets used in ESMs are not yet well 47 updated or well utilized (Sanchez et al., 2009; FAO/IIASA/ISRIC/ISS-CAS/JRC, 2012).
-48 49 The popular soil datasets used in ESMs are outdated and have limited accuracies.
-Some 50 soil properties, such as gravel (or coarse fragment) and depth to bedrock, are not utilized 51 in most ESMs.
-The ESMs' schemes and structures must be changed to represent soil processes in a more realistic manner when utilizing new soil information (Brunke et al., 52 2016; Luo et al., 2016; Oleson et al., 2010).
-For example, Brunke et al. (2016) 53 incorporated the depth to bedrock data in a land surface model using variable soil layers 54 instead of the previous constant depth.
-Better soil information with a high resolution 55 and better representation of soil in models has improved and will improve the 56 performance of simulating the Earth system (eg., Livneh et al., 2015; Dy and Fung, 57 2016; Kearney and Maino, 2018).
-58
+Soil or the pedosphere is a key component of the Earth system, and plays an important role in water, energy, and carbon balances and other biogeochemical processes.
+An accurate description of soil properties is essential in modelling the capability of Earth system models (ESMs) to predict land surface processes at the global and regional scales (Luo et al., 2016).
+Soil information is required by land surface models (LSMs), which are a component of ESMs.
+With the aid of computer-based geographic systems, many researchers have produced geographical databases to organize and harmonize large amounts of soil information generated from soil surveys during recent decades (Batjes, 2017; Hengl et al., 2017).
+However, soil datasets used in ESMs are not yet well updated or well utilized (Sanchez et al., 2009; FAO/IIASA/ISRIC/ISS-CAS/JRC, 2012).
+The popular soil datasets used in ESMs are outdated and have limited accuracies.
+Some soil properties, such as gravel (or coarse fragment) and depth to bedrock, are not utilized in most ESMs.
+The ESMs' schemes and structures must be changed to represent soil processes in a more realistic manner when utilizing new soil information (Oleson et al., 2013; Brunke et al., 2016; Luo et al., 2016).
+For example, Brunke et al. (2016) incorporated the depth-to-bedrock data into a land surface model using variable soil layers instead of the previous constant depth.
+Better soil information with a high resolution and better representation of soil in models has improved and will improve the performance of simulating the Earth system (e.g. Livneh et al., 2015; Dy and Fung, 2016; Kearney and Maino, 2018).

-ESMs require detailed information on the physical, chemical and biological properties 59 of the soil.
-Site observations (called soil profiles) from soil surveys include soil 60 properties such as soil depth, soil texture (sand, silt and clay fractions), organic matter, 61 62 coarse fragments, bulk density, soil colour, soil nutrients (carbon (C), nitrogen (N), phosphorus (P), potassium (K) and sulphur (S)), amount of roots and so on.
-The range 63 of soil data collected during a soil survey varies with scale, country or regional 64 specifications, and projected applications of the data (i.e., type of soil surveys, routine 65 versus specifically designed surveys).
-As a result, the availability of soil properties 66 differs in different soil databases.
-However, soil hydraulic and thermal parameters as 67 well as biogeochemical parameters are usually not observed in soil surveys, which need 68 to be estimated by pedotransfer functions (PTFs) (Looy et al., 2017).
-This review 69 focuses on soil data (usually single point observations at a given moment in time) from 70 soil surveys, while variables such as soil temperature and soil moisture are beyond the 71 72 scope of this paper.
+ESMs require detailed information on the physical, chemical, and biological properties of the soil.
+Site observations (called soil profiles) from soil surveys include soil properties such as soil depth, soil texture (sand, silt, and clay fractions), organic matter, coarse fragments, bulk density, soil colour, soil nutrients (carbon, C; nitrogen, N; phosphorus, P; potassium, K; and sulfur, S), amount of roots, and so on.
+The range of soil data collected during a soil survey varies with scale, country, or regional specifications and projected applications of the data (i.e. type of soil surveys, routine versus specifically designed surveys).
+As a result, the availability of soil properties differs in different soil databases.
+However, soil hydraulic and thermal parameters as well as biogeochemical parameters are usually not observed in soil surveys, which need to be estimated by pedotransfer functions (PTFs) (Looy et al., 2017).
+This review focuses on soil data (usually singlepoint observations at a given moment in time) from soil surveys, while variables such as soil temperature and soil moisture are beyond the scope of this paper.